 At some point, the rice may start to fry a little bit.
 This is not a problem, as long as it doesn’t burn or gets too dry.
 After all, a little extra crispy socarrat is always welcome.
 Reheating the paella in olive oil will also add some extra fat, which will improve its taste.

 A third, and also great, way to reheat paella is in the oven.

 Again, it is important to take the leftover paella out of the fridge or freezer in time.
 Preferably so far in advance that all ingredients are at room temperature.

 Take your time

 When reheating paella in the oven, it is best to take your time.
 The oven temperature should be relatively low, so it can easily take up to half an hour or more before the entire paella has reached the right temperature.
 Having the paella at room temperature will make it faster than taking it out of the fridge right before reheating.

 How to reheat paella in the oven?

-- Preheat the oven at 250°F / 125°C. At this temperature, excess moisture evaporates, but the paella is no longer baked.
+- Preheat the oven to 250°F / 125°C. At this temperature, excess moisture evaporates, but the paella is not baked again.

-- When the oven has reached the right temperature, place the tray in the middle of the oven and reheat the paella for about 20 to 30 minutes.
+- When the oven has reached the right temperature, place the dish in the middle of the oven and reheat the paella for about 20 to 30 minutes.

-- Occasionally stir and check if the desired temperature is reached.
+- Stir occasionally, checking if the desired temperature is reached.